 Note: The following historical narrative about the Leesburg Composite Squadron is a condensed summary collected from available documentation.
 We encourage everyone (including former and current senior members, cadets, and sponsors) to submit corrections, additions, photos, and video footage to add to our squadron history.

-During a practice CAP Search and Rescue mission in 1975, a search aircraft crashed in mountainous terrain.
+During a practice Civil Air Patrol Search and Rescue mission in 1975, a search aircraft crashed in mountainous terrain.
 The squadron Operations Officer, Captain Jerry Long was severely injured, and co-pilot First Lieutenant Joseph Herbert was killed.
-In April 1977, Squadron Commander and founder, Major Dorothy Tuller died in an airplane crash on takeoff after ferrying two senior members to pick up a CAP Cessna 172 from a maintenance shop.
+In April 1977, Squadron Commander and founder, Major Dorothy Tuller died in an airplane crash on takeoff after ferrying two senior members to pick up a Civil Air Patrol Cessna 172 from a maintenance shop.
 Later that same year, the squadron relocated to the Stone House at Washington-Dulles International Airport.
 Ten years later, the squadron was re-designated the Dulles Composite Squadron.

 In 1992, Washington-Dulles International Airport undertook a major Capital Development Program to accommodate the growth of the airport.
 The growth of the airport and increased security concerns during the Persian Gulf War forced the squadron to move out of the Stone House.
 Through the generosity of Page Aviation (now Signature Flight Services), the squadron used the conference room in one of the aircraft operations buildings to host its meetings until a new home could be found.
 The disruption caused by this move reduced the squadron’s membership to 5 senior members and a handful of cadets – about what it had started with 20 years earlier.
 At that point, the squadron was in serious danger of disbanding.